Whatever kind of racing car you drive, setting your tyre pressures perfectly is critical to maximising your racing performance (and your enjoyment).

 For example, if you set your cold pressures at an ambient temperature of 15 degrees.
 Go out.
 Do your run.
 Calibrate your scaling factors but then the next morning the ambient temperature is 12 degrees you (need too / can) apply a slight offset in your pressure setting to account for this.

 In this example, it is 3 degrees cooler.
-Therefore we’d need to reduce our cold settings by 3 x 0.1 = 0.3 psi all around.
+Therefore you’d need to increase your cold settings by 3 x 0.1 = 0.3 psi all around.

 This is really high levels of refinement.
 Not essential but in the spreadsheet anyway for you to have a play with.